Introduction to Mathematical Logic and its Principles

 Educational importance Foundation for the development of critical and analytical thinking.

 Mathematical logic is one of the essential foundations of modern mathematics.
 It encompasses a set of concepts and techniques that allow reasoning in a rigorous and structured manner.
-This article presents the basics of mathematical logic, highlighting its fundamental principles and the operations associated with it, to provide a clear and accessible understanding of the issues that characterize it.
+This article presents the basics of mathematical logic, highlighting its fundamental principles and the operations associated with it, in order to provide a clear and accessible understanding of the issues that characterize it.

-What is mathematical logic?
+What is Mathematical Logic?

-Principles of reasoning
+Principles of Reasoning

-Practical applications
+Practical Applications

 • Mathematical logic: Science of statements and formal derivations.